ndoit/Nibelheim/README.md

 is much easier to just blow away a box and start fresh with a new version of ruby instead of upgrading over old versions.

+Currently Nibelheim is setup for the BI Team's Fenrir project, and the ultimate goal down the line is to clone it out to a simple base box that installs ruby and a couple common gems.
+But we're not there yet.

 It looks daunting now, but you only have to run this setup once.
 Then the ansible script takes care of everything every `vagrant destroy && vagrant up` deploy thereafter.